accordproject/techdocs/docs/advanced-latedelivery.md

 ---
 id: advanced-latedelivery
-title: Late Delivery and Penalty
+title: How to Grow a Template
 ---

 This tutorial will walk you through the steps of authoring a clause template in [Template Studio](https://studio.accordproject.org/).